ACCS (Adult Community Clinical Services)

 Specialty programming with a multi-disciplinary team to assess level of acuity of physical, medical, and psychiatric symptoms.
 Assessment is initiated upon referral and on-going to assure, determine, and reflect individual preferences, level of functioning and activity participation in the areas of basic and instrumental activities of daily living (ADL), mobility needs, accessibility, and safety.
 The program offers a daily structure that provides guided opportunity for participation in routine activities.
 The design of the day structure includes direct ADL services and self-care tasks, preferred activities, and opportunities to engage in social and community-based experiences.

-This 30-day program promotes choices and empowers individualized decision-making, while helping individuals restore community-based living after experiencing a life disruption.
-The program milieu is clinically focused with 35+ hours of weekly structured individual and group activity.
+This 30-day program (on-site and mobile)promotes choices and empowers individualized decision-making, while helping individuals restore community-based living after experiencing a life disruption.

 Peer Recovery Services